Azure/azure-powershell/documentation/tooling/ci-filter.md

 - Which modules to generate help for
 - Which modules to run static analysis on

-This filtering allows for faster build times as we are no longer building _every_ project, running _every_ test, generating _all_ help and running static analysis on _everything_, but rather only on the services that are being updated in the pull request and what they are dependent on.
+This filtering allows for faster build times as we are no longer building _every_ project, running _every_ test, generating _all_ help and running static analysis on _everything_, but rather only on the services that are being updated in the pull request and the services that depend on them.

 ### `CreateFilterMappings.ps1`